tinglis1/docker-containers/pipework/README.md

 In this example the ethernet port used is 'br0', the ip is static at 192.168.2.100 with a /24 network and a gateway of 192.168.1.1.

 #### Dynamic IP

+**I have had some issues with testing the dynamic ip.
+Usually the docker will work the first time but will not release the ip or close the connection when the docker stops or restarts.
+After that I have had issues geeting the docker to connect again.
+Not sure why or what causes this yet.**

 To use pipework to set a  dynamic ip:

 	-e 'pipework_cmd=br0 @CONTAINER_NAME@ dhcpcd'